Camera History & Parts

 2.What invention during the 17th Century helped man get a step closer to creating the modern camera?

-In the 17th century, Isaac Newton and Christian Huygens perfected the process of making high quality glass lenses.
+Christian Huygens perfected the process of making high quality glass lenses.

 3.What were the parts of the first modern camera invented by Niepce?